aradzie/keybr.com/docs/translations_report.md

 * *Top accuracy*
 * *Average accuracy*
 * *Relative Accuracy*
+* *Add repeating words:*
 * *This is a histogram of the accuracies of all users, and your...*
+* *Repeat each word a number of times.
+Type a word for the firs...*
 * *See how accurate you type relative to other users.
 The highe...*

 # Greek

-Translated: 384 messages, 4667 words
+Translated: 382 messages, 4636 words

-Untranslated: 44 messages, 487 words
+Untranslated: 46 messages, 517 words

 * *Books*
 * *Font:*